deyran/pro-asp-net-mvc/chapter-16/02-preparing-the-example-proj.md

 ### Adding the optimization package

-The *areas feature* will be seen later in this chapter, for now it's necessary to install a new package, *areas feature* has a dependency on it.
+The **areas feature** will be seen later in this chapter, for now it's necessary to install a new package, *areas feature* has a dependency on it.
 Enter the following commands in to the NeGet console:

 ```
 Install-Package Microsoft.AspNet.Web.Optimization -version 1.1.0
 ```

-This packge contains functionality for optimizing the JavaScript and CSS files (will be seen in chapter 26)
+This packge contains functionality for optimizing the JavaScript and CSS files (chapter 26)

 ### Updating the Unit Test project